clallier/blog/_posts/2020-11-27-shmup_planet_part_2.md

 gl_FragColor = tex_color * v_color;
 ```

-This approach allowed me to create dynamic, visually appealing particle effects efficiently, adding depth and excitement to the game's environment.
+This approach allowed me to create dynamic, visually appealing particle effects efficiently, adding depth to the game's environment.

 ![Particles example]({{ site.url }}{{ site.baseurl }}/assets/img/shmup_planet_particles.png)

+In the [next article]({{ site.baseurl }}{% post_url 2020-12-05-shmup_planet_part_3 %}) I'll talk about coroutines, and how to use them in a game.
+Thanks for reading and see you!

 [^4]: We use [Ape ECS](https://github.com/fritzy/ape-ecs)